One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Inside the Sky Garden London, England, United Kingdom

-London’s new and ever-expanding skyline offers opportunities for visitors to view the city from an elevated perspective.
+London’s new and ever-expanding skyline also offers views from an elevated perspective.
 While the Shard stands as the city’s tallest building, the price to go to the top is also steep.

-Instead, plan ahead and book free tickets to one of the newer skyscrapers – like the lush and beautiful Sky Garden or Horizon 22.
-The free tickets allow entry until early evening – and the Sky Garden stays open later on weekends.
+Instead, plan ahead and book free tickets to one of the newer skyscrapers – like the lush and beautiful Sky Garden or Horizon 22

 The Garden at 120 is another free rooftop in London.
 Although it is not quite as high as the other two, tickets are not required.
-Plus, the open-air terrace stays open late on weeknights, allowing visitors to take in the glowing city after dark.
+Plus, the open-air terrace stays open until 9pm on weeknights.

-For an exceptional dinner with a view, dine at one of the London rooftop restaurants.
+For an exceptional experience, dine at a London rooftop restaurant.
 The posh Fenchurch Restaurant at Sky Garden and the fabulous Duck and Waffle at 110 Bishopsgate are two fantastic spots for a meal with a view.

 Trip Planning Tip for Day 2